Before diving, check the following:

 The band is firmly attached to the watch (with spring bars, clamp or other parts.)

 If there are any malfunctions, contact the retailer from whom the watch was purchased or SEIKO CUSTOMER SERVICE CENTER.

 Please observe the following cautions for use.

-The watch can be used for air diving or saturation diving within the water resistant range displayed on the dial.
+The watch can be used for air diving within the water resistant range displayed on the dial.

 Do not operate the crown or buttons underwater.

 Take care not to bump the watch against hard objects such as rocks.